HanselGray/Dataset-Disitllation/README.md

 - Submodular Optimization

 ## 📝 NOTES:
--Dataset in use: [CIC IOT 2023](https://www.unb.ca/cic/datasets/iotdataset-2023.html), or you can use the version with balanced sample counts under `Dataset_distilled` folder
+- Dataset in use: [CIC IOT 2023](https://www.unb.ca/cic/datasets/iotdataset-2023.html), or you can use the version with balanced sample counts under `Dataset_distilled` folder
 Except for the baseline version (base_line_traditional_machine_learning.ipynb) , all further training used the distilled feature version of the original dataset under `Dataset_distilled` folder

 ## 📁 Directory Structure